isralduke/thatbook/19-psalms.md

 > he gets ready to shoot flaming arrows.
 > <a name="7:14">7:14</a> See the one who is pregnant with wickedness,
 > who conceives destructive plans,
-> and gives birth to harmful lies—
+> and gives birth to harmful lies —
 > <a name="7:15">7:15</a> he digs a pit
 > and then falls into the hole he has made.
 > <a name="7:16">7:16</a> He becomes the victim of his own destructive plans